 locsim start 52.232938 21.0611941 -h 50

-LocSim was released as a free package that can be installed thought the private Udevs Repository.
+LocSim was released as a free package available thought the private Udevs Repository.
 Add the LocSim Repo to your package manager and set a fake LATITUDE and LONGITUDE coordinates on your iPhone with a simple command line execution.
 LocSim rootless for iOS 15 and newer is released in the same repository, however non-rootless jailbreaks will not access the package.

-- Open the Cydia app from your Home Screen.
+- Open the Cydia app from the Home Screen.

 - Cydia will automatically refresh packages available in the repository.

 - Search for LocSim package and install the tweak.

 For added convenience, you can quickly add the repository to your preferred package managers (Cydia, Sileo, Installer, Zebra) by using the convenient quick links provided at the top of this page.
 With just one tap, you can easily download LocSim tweak for iOS 15 – iOS 16.